infrared-dao/infrared-default-list/README.md

-# Extending the gauge, token, or validator lists
+# Extending the vault, token, or validator lists

-This README provides instructions for third parties on how to add their gauge, token, or validator to our application.
+This README provides instructions for third parties on how to add their vault, token, or validator to our application.

 ## Prerequisites